 The Museum has an extremely strong commitment to lifelong learning.
 In addition to 20-25,000 children visiting in school parties every year, the Museum operates as a private sector training provider, selling over 3,600 student-days of adult teaching and training every year, with a broad spectrum of provision from workshop-based skills training to two graduate courses run in association with University of York.

 The Museum makes a major contribution to tourism in the Chichester area, and is a key attraction in the South Downs National Park.
 It attracts around 150,000 visitors each year; mainly schools, couples and families, but with significant numbers of special interest visitors as well.

-During its forty-year life, the Museum has been acknowledged as one of the UK’s leading independent museums.
+During its life, the Museum has been acknowledged as one of the UK’s leading independent museums.
 It receives no revenue subsidy from central or local government, but synergy between museum objectives and commercial realism is one of its most impressive features.

 - The Weald & Downland Open Air Museum Limited is a company limited by guarantee and a registered charity.